Celebrate Halloween with Quirky Garden Projects Made from Nature that Keep You (and the Earth) Healthy

 Halloween isn’t just for ghouls and goblins.
 Gardeners have plenty to keep us busy as well.
 I like to celebrate Halloween each year with some quirky garden projects instead of plastic skeletons, flashing lights, and lawn inflatables.
 I think that nature has its place in all the holidays and you can certainly get your garden therapy without creating extra waste and gorging on candy!
 So this year, why not take a healthy approach to Halloween for both yourself and Mother Earth?
 Happy Halloween, everyone!
 From me and Mummy Cactus!

 Quirky Halloween Decorating with Nature

 I’m not much for blood and gore, but I love carving pumpkins, toasting seeds, and dressing up anything that I can get my hands on (the dogs do a good job of steering clear of the costume box…but not good enough…mwahaha!).
-I like to find ways to bring nature to the festivities and here are some ideas that will bring a smile to your face while getting your hand dirty enjoying the garden.
+I like to find ways to bring nature to the festivities, so here are some ideas that will bring a smile to your face while getting your hands dirty enjoying the garden.